runnndmc/still-positive/README.md

 <br>

 ## Code Showcase:
-- _She may be small but I'm proud of this code because I was able to come up with how to do it all on my own
+- _She may be small but I'm proud of this because it was done straight from the noggin.

 ``` structure